dengjonathan/mocha_suite/README.md

 4. $`open index.html` and enjoy Red-Green-Refactoring!

 I've included a simple hashtable implementation with tests as an example of how this works.

+## Why is this called HRR19 Espresson

+Because it includes the two coffee named JS testing libraries.
+And to evoke the intensity of Hack Reactor and desperately trying to get your tests to pass late at night and early in the morning.